About Me

 I’m highly skilled in sales, negotiation, and manipulation.
 I will talk circles around you, and most other professional car salespeople can (and will) do the same.

-Every day millions of people walk into car dealerships believing they can out-smart car dealers and their salespeople.
+Every day, millions of people walk into car dealerships, believing they can outsmart the dealers and their salespeople.
 Most of these people end up like turtles on their backs, trying to figure out how to get out of their situation.

 Consider the Source Before Following Advice

-Why take advice from someone that has never been in the car sales industry?
-Research is acceptable, but if you’ve never worked the daily grind in a car dealership, how do you know what is happening daily behind the scenes?
+Why take advice from someone who has never been in the car sales industry?
+Research is acceptable, but if you’ve never worked the daily grind in a car dealership, how do you know what happens daily behind the scenes?

-With all the FREE information floating around the Internet, as long as you research and prepare before buying a car, it’s easier to protect yourself from being “ripped-off” or “scammed.”
-The problem for most car buyers is they don’t know how to find it and, better yet, how to use the information correctly.
+With all the FREE information floating around the Internet, it’s easier to protect yourself from being “ripped off” or “scammed” if you research and prepare before buying a car.
+Most car buyers don’t know how to find it or, better yet, how to use the information correctly.

 Why I Created the Auto Cheat Sheet

 The Auto Cheat Sheet started as a book I wrote back in 2001.
-It had a little “cheat sheet” you could take to the dealer after reading so you could refresh your memory.
-I had a friend make me a website and sold the book online for a few years.
+It had a little “cheat sheet” you could take to the dealer after reading it to refresh your memory.
+A friend made me a website, and I sold the book online for a few years.

 The original Auto Cheat Sheet Car Buying Guide

-I wrote The Auto Cheat Sheet as a pay-it-forward because I never hesitated to help friends or family members avoid the scams and mental mind games involved in purchasing a new or used car.
+I wrote The Auto Cheat Sheet as a pay-it-forward gesture because I never hesitated to help friends or family avoid scams and mental mind games when purchasing a new or used car.

-The car business is challenging because I became conditioned that the customer saves money, or I make money, let the car dealership down the road sell a car, or sell a car myself.
+The car business is challenging because I have become conditioned to believe that either the customer saves money, or I make money, or I let the car dealership down the road sell a car, or I sell a car myself.

-I was in the car business because of the wealth it brought to my family and me.
+I was in the car business because of the wealth it brought me and my family.
 Being a part of a dealership family is all about money, and I dare any person in the car business to deny that.

 That’s why I cannot stress enough the importance of educating yourself before buying a vehicle!